DenuvoSoftwareSolutions/ping-them-all/README.md

 ## How can I contribute?

-First of all report your pings - especially to `cloud` target :)
+First of all, please report your pings - especially to `cloud` target :)
-Secondly let us know about hosts of other cloud providers we could add.
+Secondly, let us know about hosts of other cloud providers we could add.

 If you would like to add some new functionality or improve existing, feel free to create pull request.